British energy market regulator moves to quarterly price cap review | Headlines

 - United Kingdom

-British energy market regulator Ofgem said on Thursday it would review a price cap on domestic energy prices quarterly rather than twice a year, aiming at reducing the risk of supplier failures and cost increases for consumers.
-Volatility in wholesale power and gas markets is seen lasting longer than previously expected, with much higher prices for gas and electricity than ever before.
+British energy market regulator Ofgem said on Thursday it would review a price cap on domestic energy prices quarterly rather than twice a year, aiming at reducing risk of supplier failures and cost increases for consumers.
+British wholesale gas prices hit record highs after Russia's Feb.
+24 invasion of Ukraine and have remained elevated despite falling back from their peak level.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)